 Gen. Ashfaq Pervez Keyani, Pakistan’s military chief, finally realized that the use of force is not the solution of Balochistan problem and

-political solution, but at the same time, he defended the illegal and unconstitutional "kill and dump" policy
+appears to have bowed in favor of apolitical solution, but at the same time, he defended the illegal and unconstitutional "kill and dump" policy

 of the Frontier Corps in Balochistan and like his predecessors in the case of Bangladesh have called these atrocities as necessary for